Prem Jyoti Community Hospital

 She came from a poor farming family in the village of Kusumghati.
 Unable to afford the cost of her studies, her father turned to missionaries he knew and sent her to the Jayraj Memorial Girls Home where she completed her studies through Class (grade) 12.
 After finishing these exams, Mariyam came to Prem Jyoti Community Hospital as a pre-nursing student and learned basic nursing procedures.
 One day, God touched her heart when she was helping the nurses in the labor room.
 A pregnant Malto woman from Mariyam's village came to the hospital in serious condition and eventually died.
 This incident changed her thinking, and she decided to serve her community by becoming a nurse.

 She was accepted into EHA's Duncan Hospital's School of Nursing located in Raxaul in northwest Bihar and worked hard to achieve her goal of becoming a nurse.
 She faced many obstacles, including learning English, but strengthened herself through prayer.
 Eventually, Mariyam accomplished her goal and received her General Nurse Midwife diploma.
-She has returned to Prem Jyoti and is serving her community by sharing the love and light of Christ with them.
+She has returned to Prem Jyoti and is serving her community by sharing the love and light of God with them.
 Her faith and commitment to serve others are inspiring other Malto girls to follow her example.

 Prem Jyoti Hospital, located in the northeastern area of Jarkhand, serves 172 villages of the Malto people.
 The Maltos are a significantly underserved tribal group.
 In an effort to reach out, the hospital provides a wide range of services.
 EHA has trained community health volunteers in every village.
 These individuals are trained to provide basic instruction in health behavior.